wp-cool-tools/wp-sitemaps-config/readme.txt

 3. Go to 'Settings' > 'XML Sitemap'

 == Changelog ==

 = 2.2.3 =
+* code cleanup to make the plugin run faster than ever

+= 2.2.3 =
 * fixed deprecated notice with PHP 8